Unit testing in .NET Core and .NET Standard

 - Visual Studio Enterprise offers great testing tools for .NET Core.
 Check out Live Unit Testing or code coverage to learn more.

-- For additional information and examples on how to use selective unit test filtering, see Running selective unit tests, or including and excluding tests with Visual Studio.
+- For more information on how to run selective unit tests, see Running selective unit tests, or including and excluding tests with Visual Studio.

-- The xUnit team has written a tutorial that shows how to use xUnit with .NET Core and Visual Studio.
+- How to use xUnit with .NET Core and Visual Studio.